Solving clustered low-rank semidefinite programs arising from polynomial optimization: Abstract

 \section{Abstract}

-We give a primal-dual interior point method specialized to clustered low-rank semidefinite programs, which arise from multivariate polynomial (matrix) programs through sums-of-squares characterizations and sampling.
-This extends the work of Simmons-Duffin [J. High Energ.
-Phys.
-1506, no. 174 (2015)] from univariate to multivariate polynomial matrix programs and to more general clustered low-rank semidefinite programs.

-We study the interplay of sampling and symmetry reduction as well as a greedy method to obtain numerically good bases and sample points.
-We apply this to the computation of three-point bounds for the kissing number problem, for which we show a significant speedup (by a factor $28$ for previously computed bounds).
+We study a primal-dual interior point method specialized to clustered low-rank semidefinite programs requiring high precision numerics, which arise from certain multivariate polynomial (matrix) programs through sums-of-squares characterizations and sampling.
+We consider the interplay of sampling and symmetry reduction as well as a greedy method to obtain numerically good bases and sample points.
+We apply this to the computation of three-point bounds for the kissing number problem, for which we show a significant speedup.
 This allows for the computation of improved kissing number bounds in dimensions $11$ through $23$.
-The approach performs well for problems with bad numerical conditioning, which we show through new computations for the binary sphere packing problem.
+The approach performs well for problems with bad numerical conditioning, which we show through new computations for the binary sphere packing problem. \keywords{Semidefinite programming \and primal-dual interior point method \and low-rank constraints \and symmetry reduction \and packing problems \and sum-of-squares polynomials}